Waters, Michigan: Recent history

-Waters is known for the hometown of Ray Muscott, who in 1916 received the first American patent for a snow-vehicle using the now familiar format of rear tracks and front skis that became very popular at the time and appear on modern-day snowmobiles.
+Waters is known for the hometown of Ray Muscott, who in 1916 received the first American patent for a snow-vehicle using the now familiar format of rear tracks and front skis.
+It became very popular at the time and still appears on modern-day snowmobiles.

 In 1926, U.S. Route 27 was created and routed to run directly through the community of Waters going north to Mackinaw City.
 The creation of this highway allowed Waters to recover slightly after several years of decline after the lumber industry ended.
 In 1927, Remi and Edna Schotte purchased 1800 acres of land in Waters, which at that time had become virtually deserted.
 Through their efforts, they kept the post office in operation.
 Members of the family served as postmaster for the next 30 years.
 They revitalized the town by operating a saloon, hardware store, and salvaging the leftover lumber from Bradford Lake.
 They later donating land to the township for the Otsego Lake Township Park and fire station.

 U.S. Route 27 was eventually truncated and partially replaced with Interstate 75, in which the segment running from Waters to Gaylord opened in July 1962.
 Interstate 75 was constructed slightly east of the community, while the original segment of U.S. Route 27 was turned over to local control; it is currently named Old Highway 27 and is the main roadway through the community.
 The Michigan Central Railroad line has since been removed and converted into the North Central State Trail.
 A parallel rail line operated by Lake State Railway continues to run through Waters, although the community no longer contains a train depot.

 In 2008, the community hosted the first Thunder Over Waters Festival, which has since been held annually over Labor Day weekend.
-In 2024, the event held its 17th annual festival, which is a gathering meant to bring together the community with a parade, food, raffles, and crafts.
+In 2025, the event held its 18th annual festival, which is a gathering meant to bring together the community with a parade, food, raffles, and crafts.

 During the tornado outbreak of November 17, 2013, an EF0 tornado was confirmed to have formed just southeast of Waters and traveled across Interstate 75 for a short distance.
 It was the northernmost confirmed tornado during the outbreak, which spawned 77 tornadoes across seven states.